 puppet— Hands off management to open source Puppet.
 This broker specifies the address of the Puppet server, the node certname, and the environment.

 noop— Doesn't hand off management.
-A no-op broker can be useful for doing a basic installation without configuration management.
+A no-op broker can be useful for getting started quickly or doing a basic installation without configuration management.

 You can create brokers using the

 create-broker command.
 You can also update configuration details for the broker and delete brokers.